Powell’s Tillery Steam Coal Company Water Polo Team – The Early Years.

 The later years are to follow in another edition.

-Notes of Interest – Mr W. T. Lintern.
+Points of Interest – Mr W. T. Lintern.

 In July 1920 the Olympic Swimming Trials of Great Britain were held at Southport.
 The judges were – Mr Andrew Inglis of Scotland; Mr W. T. Lintern of Wales and Mr G. H. Leitch of Ireland: Mr W. T. Lintern of Wales had played polo as centre forward for Abertillery and had been Hon Secretary of the Powell’s Tillery Institute Swimming Club.
 Mr Lintern had since entered Cardiff University, he had played for Penarth as captain and also played as captain for the Cardiff University Water Polo Team and was the Assistant Secretary of the Welsh Amateur Swimming Association and was on the Great Britain Olympic Games Selection Committee.